Chinese Cucumber Salad

 - Cucumbers – this recipe calls for Persian cucumbers, which are smaller than English and other cucumber varieties.
 Persian cucumbers have a very thin, delicate skin (which requires no peeling), small, tender seeds, and lower water content.
 If you can’t find Persian cucumbers, I recommend using English cucumbers.

 - Rice Vinegar – provides tang and acid.
-Rice vinegar is a great source of acid for Asian cooking, and I always keep a bottle in my pantry.
+Rice vinegar is a pantry staple in Asian cooking, and I always keep a bottle in my pantry.

 - Sesame Oil – sesame oil has a lovely unique nutty flavor that is integral to this salad.
-I use and recommend Kadoya brand [affiliate link].
+I use and recommend Kadoya brand toasted sesame oil [affiliate link].
 It has a great, pure tasting sesame flavor.

 - Soy Sauce – soy sauce, which is made with fermented soybeans, is rich in umami and very important to the overall flavor of the dish.
 I prefer to use regular soy sauce, as opposed to light soy sauce for maximum flavor.

 - Red Finger Pepper (or Crushed Red Pepper Flakes) – the original recipe calls for crushed red pepper flakes.
-If you prefer to take it up a notch, I prefer using thinly sliced red finger pepper.
+If you prefer to take it up a notch, I swapped these out for thinly sliced red finger pepper.
 If you’re sensitive to heat, feel free to scrape out the ribs and seeds.

 - Fresh Garlic – feel free to add some microplaned fresh garlic to the salad.
 Raw garlic will become stronger as it sits, so keep this in mind if preparing the salad in advance.